 Feminism and the voice against disparate social structures have been a sinusoidal wave.
 The recent #metoo movement was a trigger to all the pent-up emotions across the world.
 We see similar pent-up emotions in the case of hygiene and sanitation.
 Ignoring 40% of the population who has questionable access to sanitation, the remaining 60% seldom feel comfortable using toilets outside of their homes.
 Women especially, move the seat up or down, clean it with a jet spray, spread tissues, and only then, do they sit on it.
 While traveling, all the women from my family hold their pee till they get back home.
 Be it schools, hospitals, railways, offices, malls, or restaurants, the situation is pathetic.
 People understand this and actively demand some solution.
 Hachimichi can ride this wave of mass sentiment.

-4. A catalyst to behavior change.
+A catalyst to behaviour change.
 Can become a norm.

 There exists a future in which Hachimichi is the missing link.